mauro1998/ionic5-phaser3-template/README.md

 # Ionic/Phaser Template

-This is project is a template for creating HTML5 games with Ionic and Phaser frameworks.
+This project is a template for creating HTML5 games with Ionic and Phaser frameworks.